-Many people treated for non-Hodgkin lymphoma will receive some form of chemotherapy, radiation therapy, Treatment that uses or stimulates the immune system or other body systems to fight infection., immunotherapy, or a combination of these.
-Bone marrow or stem cell transplantation may sometimes be used.
-Surgery may be used under special circumstances, but primarily to obtain a Removal of a small piece of tissue for evaluation under a microscope. for diagnostic purposes.
+Many people treated for non-Hodgkin lymphoma will receive some form of chemotherapy, radiation therapy, biologic therapy, immunotherapy, or a combination of these.
+Bone marrow, stem cell transplantation, or CAR T-cell therapy may sometimes be used.
+Surgery may be used under special circumstances, but primarily to obtain a biopsy for diagnostic purposes.

-Although “indolent” or slow growing forms of non-Hodgkin lymphoma are not currently curable, the The likely outcome of a disease, including the chance of recovery. is still very good.
+Although “indolent” or slow-growing forms of non-Hodgkin lymphoma are not currently curable, the prognosis is still very good.
 Patients may live for 20 years or more following an initial diagnosis.
 In certain patients with an indolent form of the disease, treatment may not be necessary until there are signs of progression.
 Response to treatment can also change over time.
 Treatment that worked initially may be ineffective the next time, making it necessary to always keep abreast of the latest information on new or experimental treatment options.

 car t cell therapy

 CAR T cell therapy provides engineered molecules called chimeric antigen receptors (CARs) that recognize and destroy antigens present on the surface of lymphoma cells.

 Chemotherapy halts cell growth and division to prevent cancer cells from making more and more cancer cells; however, chemotherapy drugs not only affect the cancer cells but also any normal rapidly dividing cells, which can cause side effects.